 3. Carnival Vista: Deck 5

 Another ship that uses its promenade deck as a restaurant and bar venue, Vista’s Bonsai Sushi and Fahrenheit 555 steakhouse are particularly popular, and the deck outside Ocean Plaza is just the place to relax with a morning coffee.
 However, you can’t complete the full circuit because the aft Havana cabanas have private balconies, complete with hammocks and sun-loungers, and the Havana pool and bubble baths at the stern are reserved for suite guests during daylight hours.
 Joggers must content themselves with pounding the Deck 12 running track.

 1 mile = 7.5 laps (running track)

-If your idea of a proper promenade deck is all steamer chairs and tartan rugs, then QM2 will not disappoint.
-Nooks and crannies provide shelter (just what you need on windy days in mid-Atlantic) and it’s also possible to lie in the shade rather than scorch in full sun.
+If your idea of a proper promenade deck is all steamer chairs and tartan rugs, then Queen Mary 2 will not disappoint.
+Nooks and crannies provide shelter, just what you need on windy days in mid-Atlantic.
+It’s also possible to lie in the shade rather than scorch in full sun.
 The lifeboats suspended overhead add a suitably nostalgic feel – just be careful not to get dripped on if they have been used as tender boats earlier in the day.

 1 mile = 3 laps